-3. With Present value of cost to buy still selected, select the Result menu.
-The check mark next to Probability Density indicates that the Probability Density was last displayed.
-Select Cumulative Probability.
-As an alternative to clicking the Result button (!) and then selecting an uncertainty view, you can use the Result menu to evaluate a variable and select the uncertainty view of the result.
+3. With Present value of cost to buy still

+As an alternative to clicking the Result button !! and then selecting an uncertainty view, you can use the Result menu to evaluate a variable and select the uncertainty view of the result.